 “Attention Deficit/Hyperactivity Disorder (ADHD) is a brain-based disorder that results in significant inattention, hyperactivity, distractibility, or a combination of these characteristics.”
 Many learning disabilities, including dyslexia and ADHD, are “linked both to heredity (genetics) as well as to brain structure and function.”Estimates are that about one-third of kids with learning disabilities also have ADHD.
 Dyslexics are not an exception.
 ADHD and memory challenges often overlap as well.

-The Mayo Clinic provides a comprehensive list of ADHD signs and symptoms, but also points out that if the child’s attention-related concerns do not occur both at home and at school (or with friends), the problem could be other than an attention deficit.
+The Mayo Clinic provides a comprehensive list of ADHD signs and symptoms but also points out that if the child’s attention-related concerns do not occur both at home and at school (or with friends), the problem could be other than an attention deficit.

 Some of the ADHD signs and symptoms are: